Thursday 3st March

 What is stress?

 We often think of stress as negative “I am so stressed that I cannot get anything done!”
 For some people they thrive on the buzz of pressure to push them to their ‘A game’.
 Some even seek it out in the form of intense, thrilling activity.
 Have you guessed this is adrenaline?
 In all three examples, our body releases hormones like adrenaline, cortisol, and norepinephrine to prepare the body to act with a boost of energy.
-This release of hormones happens automatically, just like our heart beats to pump blood around our bodies.
-The negative state of stress happens during inappropriate situations and can be detrimental to our health if we remain in a state of stress for long periods as our body will think it is under attack.
-Unnecessary functions shut down like digestion which can affect our appetite and bowel.
-Elevated cortisol levels can increase our heart rate and blood pressure.
-Our brain function is reduced and lead us to struggle to concentrate which can affect work and home life.

 If stress can be both positive and negative, how will I know which is happening?

 When we perceive that the demand on us exceeds what we feel able to manage then we need to act to reduce the triggers or manage the stress.
 Stress is not avoidable, we will all have demands on us at times.
 We experience stress in different ways, so it is important to be aware of how it affects you.
-Here are some common themes to the impacts of stress:

 Cognitive: memory problems, being indecisive or having poor judgement, poor concentration, questioning or doubting yourself